-The housing stock has been evaluated during 2012 and the taxable value is now close to market values.
+The housing stock was evaluated during 2012 and 2013, and the taxable value is now close to market values.
 Valuation is updated regularly (yearly for commercial real estate and once every three years for residential real estate, as foreseen in the applicable law).